Environmental Policy and Planning (EPP)

 Prerequisites: Some courses listed on this checksheet have prerequisites.
 Be sure to consult the University Catalog and/or check with your advisor.

 Introduces academic requirements for the Environmental Policy and Planning (EPP) and Smart and Sustainable Cities (SSC) majors.
 Assists students with academic planning and career exploration.
-Students develop an ePortfolio to document their personal and professional growth in the major.

 This class introduces some of the most vital concerns and issues challenging democratic capitalistic urban societies today.
 Topics addressed include different perspectives on the causes and portent of the urban underclass, the growing inequality between the educated and less well educated in the nation’s labor markets, the causes of the marked resegregation of many of the nation’s urban centers by race and income and the implications of privatization and interjurisdictional competition for the public policy behavior and outcomes of subnational governments.